gritzko/swarm/then-make/README.md

 invoke your rule once again.

 Differently from classic makefiles, then-make rules decide on their prereqisites at run time.
-So, you rule tells the system which other prerequsites it needs *this time*.
+So, your rule tells the system which other prerequsites it needs *this time*.

 For an example, see test.js.